-In our "Twitter's augmented TV" behavioral study published in partnership with iligo research, the behavior of Twitter users watching TV was analyzed in depth, as well as the potential opportunities for TV channels and the benefits for brands using those two media.
+In our “Twitter’s augmented TV” behavioural study published in partnership with iligo research, the behaviour of Twitter users watching TV was analysed in depth, as well as the potential opportunities for TV channels and the benefits for brands using those two media.
 The ad effectiveness section showed the success of campaigns led at the same time on both Twitter and TV.

-In individuals exposed to ads on either the TF1 group’s channels or on Twitter, the memorization index is 172, whereas for those exposed to both simultaneously the index is 196.
-It is where this indicator is concerned that synchronization makes its greatest contribution.
+In individuals exposed to ads on either the TF1 group’s channels or on Twitter, the memorisation index is 172, whereas for those exposed to both simultaneously the index is 196.
+It is where this indicator is concerned that synchronisation makes its greatest contribution.

-The impact to brand awareness is also considerable because individuals exposed to a synchronized campaign on both Twitter and the TF1 group’s TV channels, simultaneously, present an index of 134 (vs. 127 for single exposure on the TF1 group’s TV channels or on Twitter).
+The impact on brand awareness is also considerable because individuals exposed to a synchronised campaign on both Twitter and the TF1 group’s TV channels simultaneously present an index of 134 (vs. 127 for single exposure on either the TF1 group’s TV channels or Twitter).

-Better understanding and appropriation of the advertising message thanks to synchronization
+Better understanding and appropriation of the advertising message thanks to synchronisation

 The brand’s image is therefore reinforced

-Generally speaking, the study revealed the impact of these campaigns was clearly greater in individuals who were exposed to them in a synchronized way, and this was true for all the indicators tested.
-The indicators presenting significant differentials were the brand’s tone and sense of humor, as well as brand trust.
+Generally speaking, the study revealed that the impact of these campaigns was clearly greater in individuals who were exposed to them in a synchronised way, and this was true for all the indicators tested.
+The indicators presenting significant differentials were the brand’s tone and sense of humour, as well as brand trust.